symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

 - Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
 - Have one :ref:`account with cat.currency <setup-getting-a-test-account>`
-- Finish :doc:`creating a mosaic guide <../mosaic/creating-a-mosaic>`
+- Finish :doc:`assigning metadata entries to an account guide <assigning-metadata-entries-to-an-account>`

 **********
 Background